mjtamlyn/django-adapters/docs/source/components.rst

 this step is finished the list of fields that is available to the other steps is frozen and *can't be changed* anymore.
 This means that if you need a differently shaped serializer you will have to run this step again.
-Still, it should be easy to modify the set of fields on a per-request basis.
+Still, it should be easy to modify the set of fields on a per-request basis, during a clone operation.

 Validation of any kind, loading and storing data is *not* part of this step, it merely constructs an *immutable* data structure that contains and describes all